 The IPMT today

-The IPMT is a part of a large network of science, industry and other organizations.
-Meanwhile the "Hamburg talks" have become a traditional event, in which the newest findings about Production Management are being discussed.
+The IPMT is a part of a large network comprising partners from research, industry and other organizations.
+The "Hamburger Gespräche" have become a traditional event where the newest findings in the field of production management are discussed.

-2009 - Prof. Lödding takes over the supervision of the IPMT
+2009 - Prof. Lödding is the new head of the IPMT

-Digital support of the new plant and Virtual Reality
+Digital support of the new factory and virtual reality

-Due to the advancement of computer engineering, it was possible to build on earlier achievements of the institute very quickly.
-It was also possible to connect the CIM-world with the Lean-world.
-There are a few subjects to name like the computer based process modeling, the workflow management, the risk management, the service management, the competence management, the simulation of production sequences and the use of virtual reality in the production process.
+Through the advancements of computer technology, it was possible to build on the institute's earlier achievements and connect the CIM-world with the lean-world.
+Worth mentioning are topics like computer-based process modeling, workflow management, risk management, service management, competence management, simulation of production sequences and the application of virtual reality in the production process.

-Triggered by the keyword Lean Management, a new research focus followed under the title "Die Neue Fabrik" or "The new plant".
-Whereat the use of computers faded into the background at the beginning.
-At first the focus was directed towards the human factor in the production system, the operational execution, the continuous improvement, the prevention of waste and the optimization of intricacy.
+In the following, triggered by the keyword lean management, a new research focus followed under the title "Die Neue Fabrik" or "The new factory", where the use of computers was in the background at the beginning.
+Initally, the focus lied on the human factor in the production system, operational processes, continuous improvement, waste prevention and complexity optimization.

-With emphasis in company organization, the subject of computer assistance was determinative at the beginning.
-The connection between computer aided design and computer aided manufacturing smoothed the way.
-With the integration of computer aided planning, computer aided quality assurance, production planning and control systems (PPS) and the development of expert systems, the development continued until the temporary peak, under the name of computer integrated manufacturing (CIM).
-With the support of the Ministry of Research and Development and under the guidance of Prof. Nedeß a CIM technology transfer center was created at the TUHH.
-The papers at that time showed the possibilities as well as the limits of computer usage.
-Although, with focus on the IT, the research of that time was far ahead.
-At first integration meant essentially system linking via interfaces with the associated problems.
+In the focus topic business organization, at first, computer-aided systems were dominant.
+The connection of computer-aided design and computer-aided manufacturing was the beginning.
+With the integration of computer-aided planning, computer-aided quality assurance, production planning and control systems (PPC) and the development of expert systems, the development continued until the temporary peak was reached: computer-integrated manufacturing (CIM).
+Supported by the Ministry of Research and under the guidance of Prof. Nedeß, a CIM technology transfer center was created at the TUHH.
+The work of that time showed the possibilities as well as the limits of computers with research being significantly ahead of technology.
+At first, integration essentially meant system coupling with the associated problems via interfaces.

-1982 - Establishment of the institute under the supervision of Prof. Nedeß
+1982 - Foundation of the institute under the supervision of Prof. Nedeß